Most speakers are understandably focused on how to deliver their best possible presentation. Therefore, most of my work is to help presenters:

 - Be Heard.
 Strengthening their credibility with a focused message that’s easily understood.

 - Be Inspiring.
-Delivering their message with an authenticity and a dynamic delivery that engages listeners and motivates action.
+Delivering their message with an authenticity that resonates, engages and inspires action.

-But there is another, often overlooked, way to become a stronger presenter that has nothing to with preparation, visuals, or delivery.
+There is another, often overlooked, way to become a stronger presenter that may surprise you.
+It’s listening!

-Just as the best presenters strive to be confident, heard and inspiring, a good listener should aim for these three goals:
+Just as the best presenters strive to be confident, heard and inspiring; these three listening skills will elevate your presentation skills:

 - Be Curious.
 No matter what the setting, be willing to give the speaker your undivided attention and listen with an intellectual curiosity.
 Think of it as making an investment in yourself and set a goal of learning (or re-learning) something new.